 The intentional use of hypnosis techniques can allow individuals to shape their lives, their responses, and their perceptions, creating desired health and happiness.
 Those brave enough to face themselves and take the steps to make significant improvements are among those who will seek out hypnotherapy, as it is one of the most rapid and effective ways to explore, discover, correct, and enhance our personalities, lifestyles, health, and well-being.

 You'll hear rumors that only some people can be hypnotized, and you’ll have clients who’ll call and say they think they can't be hypnotized.
 Everyone experiences the trance state, therefore everyone can be hypnotized.
 When there’s difficulty, it's due to the client’s resistance or the practitioner’s lack of experience.

 In Module 6, you’ll learn about inductions and receive sample scripts that can help you take clients into a wonderful trance state.
 But first, let’s review some of the signs that help you recognize when your client is in a state of hypnosis.

 There are various clues indicating that a client is in trance:

 - Attentiveness—is he or she focused or disturbed by minor distractions?

 - Glazed eyes— you notice a blank stare (something you may be familiar with when someone has tuned you out).

-- Eye blinking—you may notice faint or pronounced fluttering of the eyelids.
+- Eye movement—you may notice faint or pronounced fluttering of the eyelids.

-- Bodily changes—changes occur in rhythm and depth of breathing, color of skin, muscle tone.
+- Bodily changes—changes occur in rhythm and depth of breathing, color of skin, or muscle tone.